npsark/rshell/README.md

 * processing comments after the pound sign(#).
 * exiting when `exit` is entered at the prompt.
 * displaying the user's login and host name at the prompt.
+* piping the out put of a command into the input of another.
+* redirecting the input and output of a command from and to any files.

+###Logic Operators

 The hierarchy of the logical operators and semicolons is such that, the input is first separated by semicolons and then the resulting compound or simple commands are separated by && and ||.